pedro-coelho-dr/insecurebankv2-android-security-report/report.md

   ![alt text](img/jadx-hiddenbutton.png)

-- The value on the LoginActivity.smali, setVisibility was set to 0x0, making the "Create User" button visible in the application, refer to [8.12 Create User Button Activation through Hidden Value Manipulation](#812-create-user-button-activation-through-hidden-value-manipulation):
+- The value on the LoginActivity.smali, setVisibility was set to 0x0, making the "Create User" button visible in the application, refer to [Create User Button Activation through Hidden Value Manipulation](#816-create-user-button-activation-through-hidden-value-manipulation):

   ![alt text](img/apktool-code.png)